Happy Valley Lavender and Herb Farm

 Lavender Harvest

-During our Lavender public days...wear purple, bring a camera & a friend!
 Help us celebrate the magical Harvest time.
-Breathe deeply the "purple" air... wander the fields & our display gardens, be inspired by the plants themselves to create your own oasis in your yard.
+Wander the fields & our display gardens, be inspired by the plants themselves to create your own oasis in your yard.

 Lavender MusicFresh cut Lavender and a wide variety of Lavender potted plants will be available.
 Look also for Lavender cosmetics, crafts, baking and Lavender goodies!